Catholic Education An Irish Schools Trust CLG (“CEIST”) Privacy Statement

 4.5 You acknowledge and agree that in certain circumstances we may be obliged to disclose personal information you submit to third parties, for example, in order to conform to any requirements of law or to comply with any legal process, as well as to protect and defend the rights of CEIST and/or its customers.

 5.1 CEIST may use “cookies” to automatically collect information about your usage of our site.
 Cookies are small, text-only files sent from a website and stored in a user’s web browser while a user is browsing a website.

 Anonymous Analytics Cookies

 Some of the cookies we use are called analytical cookies.
 They allow us to recognise and count the number of visitors and to see how visitors move around the site when they’re using it.
 This helps us to improve the way our website works, for example by making sure users are finding what they need easily.
 This information is anonymous (i.e. it cannot be used to identify you and does not contain personal information such as your name and email address) and it is only used for statistical purposes.

 We will never (and will not allow any third party to) use the statistical analytics tool to track or to collect any Personally Identifiable Information (PII) of visitors to our site.
 We will not associate any data gathered from this site with any Personally Identifiable Information from any source, unless you explicitly submit that information via a fill-in form on our website.

 5.3 Technical details in connection with visits to our site are logged for statistical purposes.
-Technical details, which we cannot associate with any identifiable individual, do not constitute “personal data” for the purposes of the Data Protection Acts 1988 and 2003 and also the EU General Data Protection Regulation (effective 25 May 2018).
+Technical details, which we cannot associate with any identifiable individual, do not constitute “personal data” for the purposes of the Irish Data Protection Acts 1988 to 2018 and the EU General Data Protection Regulation 2018.

 6 Your Rights regarding Data supplied via our site